Classical . Baroque . Contemporary.

-Described as “a colourful cellist of many temperaments,” Toronto-based cellist Erika Nielsen has a multi-faceted career as a chamber musician, collaborative artist, orchestral player, and educator.
+A heartfelt performer with a sound described as 'vibrant' (The Whole Note), Toronto-based cellist Erika Nielsen has a multi-faceted career as a chamber musician, collaborative artist, orchestral player, and educator.
 Erika brings focused, heartfelt playing to every performance, with a musicianship that spans from Baroque and Classical traditions to contemporary and popular genres.
-She is also the author of the new bestselling memoir and wellness guide Sound Mind (Trigger, 2019).
+She is also the award-winning author of the new bestselling memoir and wellness guide SOUND MIND (Trigger, 2019).

 As a collaborative artist, Erika has had the privilege of performing with artists such as Grammy-winning artist Kanye West for both MTV Canada and Live at the Masonic Temple series and at the former Air Canada Centre, and with Juno-winning artist Johnny Reid for Canada's Walk of Fame.
 She recently performed the music of Prince & Stevie Wonder at Koerner Hall and George Weston Recital Hall for The Musical Stage Company's UNcovered concert series, and also performed as part of the Dora Award-nominated ensemble of The Musical Stage Company’s Onegin: The Musical in Toronto and on tour at The National Arts Centre, Ottawa.
 Recent international performances include Charlotte: A Tri-Coloured Play with Music as a part of the World Stage Design Festival in Taipei, Taiwan.
 During the Covid-19 pandemic, Erika recently collaborated with Tapestry Opera in a distance recording project of excerpts from contemporary opera The Rocking Horse Winner.

 Erika was Principal Cellist of the Sudbury Symphony Orchestra for the 2011-13 seasons, where she was a featured concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the conservatory of music.
 She continues to perform with numerous orchestras across Ontario.